delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-In `SerializationServer.java` copy and paste the following:
+Paste the following code in `SerializationServer.java`:

 ```java
 <copy>